One of the most recognized aquatic invasive species in the Mid Atlantic is the northern snakehead.

 Anglers that target snakeheads often use many of the same lures and techniques that are popular in largemouth bass fishing.

-Effective lures include frogs, chatterbaits, buzzbaits, topwater plugs, stick baits and other soft plastics, and others.
+Effective lures include artificial frogs, chatterbaits, buzzbaits, spinners, topwater plugs, soft plastics, and others.

 Anglers often report that snakeheads respond well to bright, flashy lures that cause a lot of surface commotion.